Fletch (film): Plot

-At the tennis club, Fletch witnesses arrogant club member Mr. Underhill shouting at a waiter, and decides as revenge to use Underhill's tab to treat Gail to an expensive lunch in her private cabana.
-Fletch reveals Alan's murder scheme to her and tells her the true price of the ranch.
+At the tennis club, Fletch witnesses arrogant club member Ted Underhill shouting at a waiter, and decides as revenge to use Underhill's tab to treat Gail to an expensive lunch in her private cabana.
+Fletch reveals Stanwyk's murder scheme to her and tells her the true price of the ranch.
+He convinces her to let him continue his investigation.

 Fletch watches Stanwyk making a suspicious briefcase exchange with Chief Karlin, but is unable to deduce the nature of their meeting.
-When he is chased by LAPD officers lying in wait at his apartment, Fletch goes into hiding, returning to Provo.
-Posing as an insurance investigator, he interviews Stanwyk's parents, learning that Stanwyk has been married to another woman for eight years; his bigamous marriage to Gail allowed him access to her vast wealth.
+When he is chased by several police officers lying in wait at his apartment, Fletch goes into hiding, returning to Provo.
+Posing as an insurance investigator, he interviews Stanwyk's parents Marvin and Velma, learning that Stanwyk has been married to another woman named Sally Anne for eight years; his bigamous marriage to Gail allowed him access to her vast wealth.

 Fletch arrives at Stanwyk's mansion on the night of the planned murder, but finds Stanwyk waiting to kill him instead.
-Fletch reveals his discovery of Stanwyk's real plan to fake his own death by killing Fletch (whose skeletal build is similar to Stanwyk's) and burning his body beyond recognition, then escape to Brazil with his first wife and Gail's $3 million.
+Fletch reveals he is a reporter, and that he has already deduced Stanwyk's real plan to fake his own death by killing Fletch (who has a similar physical build to Stanwyk's) and burning his body beyond recognition, then escaping to Brazil with Sally Anne, taking Gail's $3 million.
 Stanwyk was also using his private jet to smuggle drugs from South America to supply Chief Karlin, who blackmailed ex-convicts Fat Sam and Gummy to distribute it on the beaches.
-Karlin arrives unexpectedly; learning of Stanwyk's intention to flee with nearly $1 million of the Chief's drug money, he kills Stanwyk.
-Karlin and Fletch fight over the gun until Gail strikes Karlin from behind, rendering him unconscious.
+Karlin arrives unexpectedly; learning of Stanwyk's intention to flee with nearly $1 million of the Chief's drug money, Karlin shoots and kills Stanwyk.
+Karlin and Fletch then fight over the gun until Gail strikes Karlin from behind with a tennis racket, rendering him unconscious.

-Karlin is indicted after Fletch's article, with testimony from Fat Sam and Gummy.
+Karlin is indicted after the publication of Fletch's article, with testimony from Fat Sam and Gummy.
 Fletch begins dating Gail, taking her to Rio on Stanwyk's tickets and using Underhill's American Express Card.